FusionAuth/fusionauth-jwt/README.md

 Prime JWT is intended to be fast and easy to use.
 Prime JWT has a single external dependency on Jackson.

 ## Security Notice
 Please upgrade to version >= 1.3.0.
 A vulnerability was reported that may allow the library to incorrectly validate a JWT.
+See [CVE-2018-1000125](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-1000125).

 ## Example Code: